 The Company’s Governing Bodies

-As a European Company (Societas Europaea — SE), ProSiebenSat.1 Media SE operates under a via its three governing bodies: the Annual General Meeting, the Supervisory Board (supervisory body) and the Executive Board (managing body).
+As a European Company (Societas Europaea — SE), ProSiebenSat.1 Media SE operates under a dual system via its three governing bodies: the Annual General Meeting, the Supervisory Board (supervisory body) and the Executive Board (managing body).
 Those bodies’ duties and powers are governed by Council Regulation (EC) No 2157/2001 of October 8, 2001 on the Statute for a European Company (SE), the SE Implementation Act (Gesetz zur Ausführung der SE-VO — SEAG), the German Stock Corporation Act (Aktiengesetz — AktG) and the Articles of Incorporation of ProSiebenSat.1 Media SE.

 A clear separation of powers is maintained between the management function and the supervisory function.
 The managing body is the Executive Board, which is overseen and advised by the Supervisory Board on management of the Company.
 All transactions and decisions of fundamental significance for the Company are undertaken by the Executive Board in close consultation with the Supervisory Board.
 To this end, open communication and close cooperation between the two bodies is of particular importance.
 This Corporate Governance Report describes the working procedures of the Executive Board and Supervisory Board and the cooperation between them.
 The remuneration paid to the members of the Executive Board and the Supervisory Board is described in the Compensation Report, which is part of the Combined Management Report.